subhoS/portfolio_/content/blog/debouncing-search-performance.md

 - `appl`
 - `apple`

-That's **five unnecessary API calls** for one search term.
+That's five unnecessary API calls for one search term.

 Problems this causes:

-- 🔄 **Server overload** — multiple requests per user.
+- Server overload from multiple requests per user.
-- 🐢 **Slow UX** — results keep flickering or lagging.
+- Slow UX with results flickering or lagging.
-- 💸 **Wasted bandwidth** — repeated work for similar queries.
+- Wasted bandwidth on repeated work for similar queries.

 ---

 ## ⚙️ What Is Debouncing?

-**Debouncing** is a programming technique that ensures a function runs **only after a specific period of inactivity**.
+**Debouncing** is a programming technique that ensures a function runs only after a specific period of inactivity.

-In simple terms:

-> "Don't run the search function until the user stops typing for a few milliseconds."
+In simple terms: Don't run the search function until the user stops typing for a few milliseconds.

-For example, you can set a 300ms debounce delay.
+For example, set a 300ms debounce delay.
 If the user types continuously, the function won't execute until they pause for at least 300ms.

 ---

 ## 🧠 How Debouncing Helps Search

-Here's what happens **without debouncing**:

-- Type "hello" → 5 API calls → UI feels jittery.

-And with **debouncing**:

-- Type "hello" → only **1 API call** after typing stops → UI feels smooth and responsive.
+Here's what happens without debouncing: Type "hello", make 5 API calls, and the UI feels jittery.
+With debouncing, type "hello", make only 1 API call after typing stops, and the UI feels smooth and responsive.

 The difference might seem small, but on high-traffic sites, it drastically reduces load and improves perceived speed.